openebs/mayastor-control-plane/nix/README.md

 ## nix-shell

-Build environment for mayastor including all test and debug dependencies.
+Build environment including all test and debug dependencies.
 It can be run with two arguments:

 * `--arg norust true`: to use your own rust toolchain.
-* `--arg noengine true`: to use your own io-engine binaries.
+* `--arg io-engine $path`: to use your own io-engine binary.